 Every beautiful apartment has a story – it’s part of what makes Perfect Experiences special.
 How is it decorated?
 What is there to enjoy and appreciate?
 When taking time off to stay in a lovely apartment in a new country, the comfort of your accommodation is just as important as exploring outside of it.

-Keep reading to find out more about the re-design of the Bandol apartment.
+Keep reading to find out more about the re-design of the Blaye apartment.

 If you enjoy home design as much as me, you know that décor trends seem to shift with increasing frequency.
-Such was the case with the Bandol apartment, which we remodelled for the owners a few years ago.
+Such was the case with the Blaye apartment, which we remodeled for the owners a few years ago.
 They wanted a look that was pared-down and masculine, with lots of rich grays, bold blacks and consistent colors throughout.

 Thanks to our General Manager, Hilde, who helped restrain my habitual habit of mixing too many different colors of wood and fabric; the result was simple and elegant with lots of bold contrast.